'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

 COVID-19 VACCINE EFFORTS

-Jenkins said Thursday the county has administered 26,598 doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
-11. With the additional allotment from the State of Texas for Week 7, there are fewer than 2,000 doses remaining for the week.
+Jenkins said Friday the county has administered 28,425 doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
+11. Jenkins said the county was expecting to receive 9,000 more doses for the week beginning Feb.
+1.

 The judge reiterated that those who have received their first shot of the vaccine do not need to make an appointment for their second dose -- the date of the second appointment, he said, is on the back of the vaccination card received when the first dose was administered.